Online Criminal Justice Degrees Guide: Programs and Career Paths

 Can a criminal justice degree lead to law enforcement careers?

-Yes, though specific roles like police officer or federal agent have additional requirements including physical fitness tests, background checks, and completion of a state-certified law enforcement academy.
-A degree provides the academic foundation and may offer promotion advantages.
+Yes, though specific roles such as police officer or federal agent carry additional requirements including physical fitness tests, background checks, and completion of a state-certified law enforcement academy.
+A degree provides the academic foundation and can offer hiring and promotion advantages, especially for supervisory, investigative, and federal positions.

 Do you need a police academy to work in law enforcement?

 Most sworn law enforcement positions require completion of a state-certified police academy (typically 12-36 weeks) and POST (Peace Officer Standards and Training) certification, in addition to an academic degree.
-Federal agencies have their own academy requirements and typically prefer or require a bachelor’s degree.
+Federal agencies such as the FBI, DEA, and ATF run their own academies and typically prefer or require a bachelor’s degree.

 What you’ll study